Water temperature in Tallinn

 Minimum:

-As of now, in Tallinn, the water temperature is 37.0°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 2.3°F lower than the average recorded on this particular day in recent years.
+As of now, in Tallinn, the water temperature is 64.9°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 0.4°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 42.5°F on 2020, while the historical minimum was 36.9°F on 2024.
+Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
+The maximum temperature recorded for this date was 67.6°F on 2024, while the historical minimum was 61.0°F on 2015.

 Daily water temperature in Tallinn